Shit's Real

 "Shit's Real", also known by its censored title "It's Real", is the first single released by rapper Mic Geronimo.
 It appears on his debut studio album The Natural (1995).

 Background and composition

-Produced by a then-unknown Irv Gotti (then known as DJ Irv), "Shit's Real" was the first song Mic Geronimo ever recorded.
+Produced by a then-unknown DJ Irv (later known as Irv Gotti), "Shit's Real" was the first song Mic Geronimo ever recorded.
 After meeting Irv at a high school talent show, Geronimo and Irv came together to record a single, which became "Shit's Real".
 The song uses a looped sample of "Free" by Deniece Williams, and finds Mic Geronimo rapping about his daily routine.
+Gotti makes a cameo appearance in the song's video.